-The Hampstead ARC (Architectural Review Committee) oversees the designs of all new buildings, as well as alterations to existing buildings, landscaping, and community features.
-Working with the Town Architect and Andrés Duany, the ARC is comprised of architects and practitioners experienced in design and traditional construction methods.
-The role of the ARC is to continue and protect the design criteria and value of Hampstead.
-Anyone interested in custom plans or modifications to existing structures should read below for more information on the necessary steps.
+The Hampstead ARC (Architectural Review Committee) oversees the design of all new buildings, as well as alterations to existing buildings, landscaping, and community features.
+Working with the Town Architect and Andrés Duany of DPZ & Company, the ARC is comprised of experienced practitioners of design and traditional construction methods.
+The role of the ARC is to preserve and protect the design criteria and value of Hampstead.
+Anyone interested in custom design plans or modifications to existing structures should read below for information on the necessary steps.

 Architectural Plan Design: Review Process

-The following outlines the step-by-step Review Process for New Architectural Plans.
+The following outlines the step-by-step ARC Review Process for New Architectural Plans.
 This is meant to provide a quick view summary of the process.
-For a more detailed explanation, please refer to the Hampstead Design Code, available from the Hampstead ARC.
-Any and all design, construction, and modifications to property, structures or other improvements in Hampstead must comply with all requirements of the Hampstead Documents.
+For a more detailed explanation, please contact the Hampstead ARC directly by email.
+Any and all design, construction, and modifications to property, structures or other improvements in Hampstead must comply with all requirements of the Hampstead Community Documents.
 The ARC reserves the right to amend this process at any time and without prior notice to any parties.
-To begin the Architectural Plan Review Process, email us at firstname.lastname@example.org.
+To begin the Architectural Plan Review Process, email us at email@example.com.

 Step 1.
-Preliminary Discussions with Custom Residential & Commercial Prospects
+Preliminary Discussions with Custom Residential or Commercial Prospects

-1. Prospect receives from the Hampstead principals or agents the appropriate Hampstead Documents, including Hampstead Design Code, Approved Architects List (located here), SmartCode Zoning information, and any other relevant details pertaining to available lot locations.
+1. Prospect receives from the Hampstead Development Office the appropriate Hampstead Community Documents, including the Hampstead Design Code, Approved Architects List (located here), SmartCode Zoning information, and any other relevant details pertaining to available lot locations.